 Filtering is the right choice for many web apps.
 Take B&H, purveyor of photography supplies and other electronics, for example: their online catalog contains thousands of items, and filtering for product category, brand, stock type, and customer rating simultaneously is the quickest way to display only the cameras that fit your requirements.

-Notice, also, how B&H has placed a free-text search box—”Search Brands”—inside one of its filtering categories to allow the customer to find their brand quickly from a long list of options.
-Free-text search boxes and filters can work harmoniously to deliver results faster, an approach we’ve taken in the most recent iteration of FullStory’s search UI, which I’ll discuss in greater detail below.
+It's here you'll notice something: B&H has placed a free-text search box—”Search Brands”—inside one of its filtering categories to allow the customer to find their brand quickly from a long list of options.
+Free-text search boxes and filters can work harmoniously to deliver results faster, which is the very approach we’ve taken in FullStory as detailed above.